Culture of Paris: Festivals and events

-Paris' annual Bastille Day celebrations take place on 14 July.
+Paris's annual Bastille Day celebrations take place on 14 July.
 Along with this national celebration, Paris has a number of other Summer events.
 Paris Plage is an annual tradition since 2002, seeing three beaches, complete with sand and a theme, built along the Seine.
 The open-air cinema at the Parc de la Villette is a hugely popular event with Parisians.
 The Bois de Boulogne city park also features outdoor theatre performances at its Jardin Shakespeare (Shakespeare garden).

 Several yearly festivals take place in Paris, such as Rock en the Seine, a celebration of rock and pop music.
-The Paris Jazz Festival centers on concerts at the Bois de Vincennes park in the eastern part of the city.
+The Paris Jazz Festival centres on concerts at the Bois de Vincennes park in the eastern part of the city.
 The Paris Summer Arts Festival brings free music, dance, art, and other cultural events to the streets of the city.
 La Goutte d'Or en Fête held the first week of July, is a rap and reggae music festival.
 Every September, a Techno Parade takes place from Place de la République to Pelouse de Reuilly.

 Film festivals held in Paris take place in the Fall, and include the Festival Paris Cinéma, Festival de Films des Femmes (Women's Film Festival), as well as the Festival du Film de Paris.
 Nuit Blanche (White Night), a celebration of art, food, and culture, takes place overnight as an annual event in October, the same month as the Paris Motor Show.
 Also held in October is the Foire Internationale d'art contemporain (International Contemporary Art Fair), or FIAC.
 The Fête des Vendanges de Montmartre, celebrating the wine harvest, takes place at the Montmartre vineyards in early October.
 The International Dance Festival is also an October event.
 Mois de la Photo is a month-long series of photography exhibits around the city every November.
 Fête du Beaujolais Nouveau, celebrating the new annual wine vintage, is on the third Thursday of November.

 Winter has its share of popular annual traditions, including Christmas celebrations; La Grand Parade to celebrate New Year's Day; the Chinese New Year, celebrated in the 13th arrondissement.
 February is the traditional Paris Carnival, whose history stretches back to the Middle Ages.
 Late February or early March sees Paris hosting the annual Paris International Agricultural Show.
 March is enlivened with the Foire de Paris, celebrating food and wine around the city.
 The Foire du Trone tradition of outdoor fairs comes to the city in April.

 In June, St. John's Day (Feux de la Saint-Jean) is celebrated at Parc de la Villette, and Foire St-Germain brings poetry performances and music to the city.
 The Paris Street Music Festival is held every 21 June, while the annual Gay Pride Day is 24 June.

 The Biennale de Paris, founded in 1959, supports the work of contemporary artists and cultural critics.